 Spectacular is not a word to do it justice.

 I spent about 45 minutes up there – taking many photos and just sitting, admiring the views.
 The outside walkway around the deck is concreted, but it’s only been like that for about 20 years.
-Before, it was just a metal grating!
-Sounds scary – I think they concreted it because people thought it was clever to drop coins through it – which obviously is not so clever if a coin is dropping from 520 ft to someone below.
+Before, it was just a metal grating, which sounds scary – I think they concreted it because people thought it was clever to drop coins through it – which obviously is not so clever if a coin is dropping from 520 ft to someone below.

 There wasn’t much of a queue to come back down in the lifts – and cleverly you exit at the gift shop.
 Yes, I couldn’t resist buying a Space Needle sweatshirt.